lzwjava/blog-source/notes/2025-09-07-ai-experts-strategy-en.md

 ---
-title: "AI Experts' Strategy: Low Hanging Fruit"
+audio: false
 date: 2025-09-07
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'AI Experts'' Strategy: Low Hanging Fruit'
 translated: false
-generated: true
-image: false
 ---

 "Low hanging fruit" is a metaphor (not "low hanging food") that refers to **easily achievable opportunities, goals, or solutions that require minimal effort compared to the potential reward.** Think of fruit on a tree: the low-hanging fruit is easiest to pick without ladders or special tools.